Matt Brezina - Co-founder & CEO at Sincerely, bio coming soon

 Jeanne Myerson (Secretary) - Jeanne served as President and CEO of The Swig Company from 1997 through 2014.
 Ms. Myerson was previously president and chief executive officer of the Bailard, Biehl & Kaiser Real Estate Investment Trust, a private REIT with a diversified national real estate portfolio.
 Prior to that she worked for NeXT Computer, Inc., of Redwood City, California.
 Ms. Myerson joined NeXT from Metropolitan Life Real Estate Investments, holding positions in Boston, New York City and Northern California where she managed all aspects of real estate investment and finance.
 Ms. Myerson is on the Board of Directors of Boston-based Berkshire Group, chairing the Compensation Committee.
 Ms. Myerson retired from the Board of Directors of NYSE-listed BRE Properties, Inc. in 2014 after 12 years of service and following the successful merger of BRE with Essex Property Trust (ESS).
 Among numerous honors, Ms. Myerson was recognized in 2009 by the San Francisco Business Times as the Most Admired Private Company CEO in the Bay Area.
 She has also been annually recognized as one of the Most Influential Women in Business in San Francisco and the Bay Area by the San Francisco Business Times and was subsequently named “Forever Influential” in 2012.
 In 2011, Ms. Myerson was named to the Women of Influence in Real Estate’s Hall of Fame, and the Real Estate Forum named Ms. Myerson to its Hall of Fame in 2014.

-Dan Parham - Dan co-founded and is CEO of Neighborland, a platform that empowers civic organizations to collaborate with their stakeholders in an accessible, participatory, and equitable way.
+Dan Parham - Dan is CEO and co-founder of Neighborland, a platform that empowers civic organizations to collaborate with their stakeholders in an accessible, participatory, and equitable way.
 As a social enterprise, Neighborland has worked with over 200 city agencies, universities, foundations, and non-profits across the U.S. Over 1,000,000 U.S. residents have participated on Neighborland, and these projects have yielded over $500m in social and economic impact.
 Before founding Neighborland, Dan was a Director of User Experience at Yahoo.
 He led user research and design for products in the Marketplaces and Advertising Platform divisions.
 Previously, Dan was an Associate Creative Director at Time Warner where he crafted online experiences for the entertainment division of Aol and helped build a design studio of 50 researchers, architects, and designers for the company in New York.
 He led the platform redesign of Aol in 2007 which served over 250m people daily.
 Dan’s work has been recognized by the National Endowment of the Arts, Rockefeller Foundation, 100 Resilient Cities, Venice Biennale of Architecture, American Institute of Graphic Arts, Cooper Hewitt National Design Museum, and Yerba Buena Center for the Arts.

 Brooke Ray Rivera - Executive Director and voting Board member

 Michael Yarne (Chair) - Michael and the BUILD partners founded Build Public to innovate public place-making finance, development, stewardship and policy.
-Yarne brings multiple perspectives to bear on innovating new models of public space development and stewardship, having advised developers and cities on complex land use, real estate, and project finance issues as an attorney, served on the boards of numerous non-profit livable city organizations, including San Francisco Bicycle Coalition and Urban Ecology, managed the development of large-scale mixed-use urban residential projects as a real estate developer and implemented innovative public-private partnerships and policies to fund open space and neighborhood infrastructure as an advisor to San Francisco’s Mayor Newsom.
+Michael brings multiple perspectives to bear on innovating new models of public space development and stewardship, having advised developers and cities on complex land use, real estate, and project finance issues as an attorney, served on the boards of numerous non-profit livable city organizations, including San Francisco Bicycle Coalition and Urban Ecology, managed the development of large-scale mixed-use urban residential projects as a real estate developer and implemented innovative public-private partnerships and policies to fund open space and neighborhood infrastructure as an advisor to San Francisco’s Mayor Newsom.

 Build Public Board of Advisors